-On June 14, 2022, the Company's stockholders approved an amendment of the 2018 Plan to increase the number of shares of Common Stock available for grant under the Plan by adding an additional 500,000 shares.
-As of June 30, 2022, the Company has reserved 389,896 shares of the Company's common stock under the 2018 Plan for future issuances, including shares that were available under the 2015 Plan and carried forward to the 2018 Plan.
+On June 14, 2022, the Company's stockholders approved an amendment to the 2018 Plan to increase the number of shares of common stock available for grant under the 2018 Plan by 500,000 shares.
+As of September 30, 2022, the Company has reserved 384,896 shares of the Company's common stock under the 2018 Plan for future issuances, including shares that were available under the 2015 Plan and carried forward to the 2018 Plan.
 Stock option awards granted under the Company's equity incentive plans have a maximum life of 10 years and generally vest over a one to four-year period from the date of grant.